-RALEY FIELD: Fully Accessible.
-Home of the minor league Rivercats baseball team, accessible seating abounds in all levels.
+SUTTER HEALTH PARK: Fully Accessible.
+(Note - pic shows Raley Field but the name was changed recently) Home of the minor league Rivercats baseball team, accessible seating abounds in all levels.
 It's also easily accessible by a walk from downtown Sacramento via the...

 TOWER BRIDGE: Fully Accessible.
 The south side of the bridge has a wheelchair accessible walkway.
 Pay attention, though.
 Don't get stuck in the middle when the sirens go off or you may find your self stranded on the rising part of this drawbridge until the river traffic goes through.

 SUTTER'S FORT: Mostly Accessible.
 Historically dressed docents on the weekends are the best time to come to John Sutter's Sacramento headquarters.
 Remember that gold wasn't discovered here but about an hour's drive east in the Sierra foothill community of Coloma, just north of Placerville.

 CAPITOL BUILDING: Mostly Accessible.
 At the tour desk in the basement, you'll most likey be assigned a personal tour guide to get you to places that are not normally accessible to the public, like the chamber floors of the Assemby and Senate.
 If you're a California resident, contact your Assemblyperson or Senator's office and they can arrange a free, personal tour for you.